anhbanhieucode/UR10e_momentum_observer/README.md

 source venv/bin/activate
 ```

-After activation, you will see `(venv)` at the beginning of your command prompt.
+After activation,  `(venv)` will appear at the beginning of the command prompt.

 ### 3. Installing Dependencies